jamesob/jamesob.github.io/_posts/2013-8-6-namedtuple.md

     """
 {% endhighlight %}

-Nice use of doctests.

 Below we start with some argument wrangling.
-Note the use of `basestring`, which should be used for isinstance checks that try to determine if something is str-like[^0]: this captures both unicode and str types.
+Note the use of `basestring`, which should be used for isinstance checks that try to determine if something is str-like[^0]: this way, we capture both unicode and str types.

 {% highlight python %}
     # Parse and validate the field names.
 Validation serves two purposes,